nodejs/node/COLLABORATOR_GUIDE.md

 - is controversial, or
 - is at an impasse among Collaborators who are participating in the discussion.

-Assign the `tsc-review` label or @-mention the `@nodejs/tsc` GitHub team if you want to elevate an issue to the [TSC][].
+@-mention the `@nodejs/tsc` GitHub team if you want to elevate an issue to the [TSC][].
 Do not use the GitHub UI on the right-hand side to assign to `@nodejs/tsc` or request a review from `@nodejs/tsc`.

 The TSC should serve as the final arbiter where required.